Download the PDF: The Bill C-71 Book

 Looking Beyond Bill C-71

 - Bill C-71 may pass easily because the Liberal Party has a majority in the House of Commons and strong support in the Senate.
-(The Liberals promised to strip away our rights and freedoms in the last election, and voters supported them.)
+(The Liberals promised to strip away gun rights in the last election, and they won a majority.)

-- We need to look beyond this bill to where we can act next.
+- We need to look beyond Bill C-71 to where we can act next.

-- Contact local political candidates who support your rights and help them get elected.
-Got a car or a phone?
-They need you.
-Can you smile, write or count?
-They need you.
-Think of municipal, provincial and federal campaigns.
-It’s never too early to help out or get on their mailing list.
+- Contact political candidates who support your rights and help them get elected.
+It’s never too early to get on their mailing list.

-- Join your favourite firearm association or renew your membership right now.
+- Join your favourite gun-rights association, hunting association or renew your membership.

 Where Can You Get More Info?